 Main Login Forgot Password Process

 Set up a new Password and confirm

-Click forgot password and follow the link in mail
+Click Forgot Password and follow the link in the email

 Enter a new password and confirm

 ‘I don’t have code’ option available to enter Recovery Code

 If 2-Step Authentication was previously active but no longer: